GerhardJung/USER-GLE/README.md

 Memory is all you need!
 --------------

-contains various LAMMPS packages:
+This repository contains various LAMMPS packages:

 - LJ-potential with offset
-- peratom time correlation functions
+- calculating peratom time correlation functions
-- memory reconstruction
+- reconstruction of memory kernels
+- GLE simulations